Voluntary Sector Training Alliance

 The Volunteer Centre West Berkshire and Connecting Communities Berkshire have partnered together to provide a training resource for the voluntary sector in West Berkshire.

 Training isn’t always about developing new skills, our workshops will help you to better understand problems you may be having and will support you with planning and implementing solutions to them.
-Please contact Garry or Tim to discuss further.
+Please contact Rachel or Tim to discuss further.

 If your training need is not being met please let us know what course you are looking for.
 Please fill out this form to let us know your training needs.